 Then, I place the meats.
 I fold the circular meats into fourths (fold and then fold again) and the more pliable meats just get piled on.

-The rest of the space is filled in with nuts, crackers, olives, and mustard.
+The rest of the space on the charcuterie board is filled in with nuts, crackers, olives, and mustard.

-If you end up with leftover cheese, you can throw it into a breakfast casserole or make grilled cheeses the following night.
+If you end up with leftover cheese from the charcuterie board, you can throw it into a breakfast casserole or make grilled cheeses the following night.

 Step-by-step instructions and photos detailing how to assemble a charcuterie board.
 Plus, information on what kinds of meats and cheeses to include.